-Filed in November 2017, the class action lawsuit alleges that Harvey Weinstein was a serial sexual harasser and abuser, and the various companies with which he was affiliated, as well as certain respective current and former officers and directors, failed to stop or prevent his actions in violation of federal and state law.
+Filed in November 2017, the lawsuit alleges that Harvey Weinstein was a serial sexual harasser and abuser, and the various companies with which he was affiliated, as well their officers and directors, failed to stop or prevent his actions in violation of federal and state law.

 As a long-time advocate for society’s most vulnerable individuals, FeganScott’s Beth Fegan was at the forefront of negotiating a global settlement agreement to create a survivors’ fund, allowing women who were abused by Harvey Weinstein to make claims for damages in a confidential and non-adversarial process.
 The settlement was supported by the New York State Office of the Attorney General, which sued Harvey Weinstein and TWC in February 2018 based on violations of state and city human rights laws.
 However, the federal district court in the Southern District of New York declined to grant preliminary approval citing concerns that survivors would prefer to proceed alone and not as part of the class.

 Given that FeganScott was working closely with many survivors who desired a resolution that would not require them to proceed alone, Beth Fegan and FeganScott remained committed to seeking meaningful resolution and holding the defendants accountable.
 As a result, the portion of the survivors’ settlement fund and claims process for TWC-era survivors was transitioned to the bankruptcy court in the District of Delaware, where the TWC debtors had filed for bankruptcy.
 There, survivors voted overwhelmingly in favor of the bankruptcy plan of reorganization, which included the TWC survivors’ settlement fund.